Customer examining a bottle of red wine with guidance from a wine shop salesperson.

 • Preferred style: red, white, rosé, or sparkling

-• Food pairing: mention the main ingredient, sauce, spices, or cuisine
+• Food pairing: main ingredient, sauce, spices, or cuisine

 • Body: light (fresh), medium (balanced), or full (rich)